 For starters, the same way you market your successful, modern traditional medical practice: with robust service content about med spa treatments and compelling visuals (before-and-after pictures work well here).

 Offer online booking so that potential customers can schedule an appointment at any time, create separate social media pages for your meds pa, and add med spa services to your Google My Business profile and all directory profiles.

-Med spas provide a unique and increasingly-popular way to pamper your patients with services they desire.
-If you decide to add these services, utilize proven healthcare marketing strategies that grow business and improve your online reputation.
+Med spas provide a unique and increasingly popular way to pamper your patients with services they desire.
+If you decide to add these services, utilize proven medical marketing strategies that grow business and improve your online reputation.
 Create a serene, sterile environment for your patients to enjoy a spa-like experience under your care.
 They’ll be paying spa-like prices, so pamper them!